There are only three rules to follow.

 Are you between the ages of 20 to 30?
-Great.
-Pay attention.
-There is a very simple, damn near fool-proof way to retire a millionaire.
+Even better.

 "What if I'm not between the ages of 20 and 30?
 Is it too late for me?"
 Absolutely not!
 You'll have to invest more but this is still 100% attainable if you're committed.